wallacebrf/Synology-to-TrueNAS/README.md

 Two useful guides on how to use data sets and their permissions can be found here: <a href="https://www.youtube.com/watch?v=0d4_nvdZdOc">Lawrence Systems - ZFS 101: Leveraging Datasets and Zvols for Better Data Management</a> and  <a href="https://www.youtube.com/watch?v=59NGNZ0kO04">Lawrence Systems - TrueNAS Scale: A Step-by-Step Guide to Dataset, Shares, and App Permissions</a>

+Each of the datasets that are tied to apps, when i created the dataset I used the "Apps" dataset preset.
+When I made a dataset for other things like photos, videos etc, and i KNEW I would be using those over SMB, I used the dataset "SMB" preset.
+<a href="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/add%20dataset.png">Example of dataset presets</a>

 Below are all datasets I created on my machine
 ![alt text](https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/datasets.png "Datasets")

 Below is a breakdown of the different datasets I made and their permissions.
 Each dataset required different users to be configured per app to control the granularity of each app's access to my systems.
 Follow the details in the <a href="#Install_required_Apps">Install required Apps</a> section beginning on generating the needed users for your apps.

+Once a dataset is created, the permissions can be edited by single clicking on the dataset, and on the right hand side clicking "edit" <a href="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/click_permissions.png">on the permissions box</a>

    <ul>
 	   <li> <strong>Volume1</strong></li>